Durk Path Trek;

 Durk Path Trek; Discover Bhutan with one of the finest short treks in Bhutan which is also known as the land of the thunder dragon.
 Durk Path Trek leads from Paro to Thimphu and following the traditional high route between these towns.
 After an exploration of the Paro Valley, our first day’s walk takes us up to the ruined Jele Dzong.
-Jele Dzong is the place that sits on a high ridge and commands breath-taking views across to Jumolhari.
+And Jele Dzong is the place that sits on a high ridge and commands breath-taking views across to Jumolhari.

-So, Bhutan is also known as the country of the ‘Land of the Thunder Dragon’ – a small country sandwiched between Tibet in the north and India on the three sides.
+So, Bhutan is also known as the country of the ‘Land of the Thunder Dragon’ which is a small country sandwiched between Tibet on the north side and India on the three other sides.
 Bhutan offers a mesmerizing and unspoiled cultural and natural grandeur.
 Moreover, the Bhutanese landscape is characterized by rugged terrain and steep mountain valleys.
 Bhutan sprays from subtropical plains in the south, through the temperate zone to the Sub-alpine Himalayas exceeding 7000 meters.